jundalisay/superb/content/en/research/machiavelli/prince/chapter-06.md

-+++
+---
+title: "New Principalities Acquired By One's Own Arms And Ability"
+heading: "Chapter 6"
+author: "Niccolo Machiavelli"
-title= "New Principalities Acquired By One's Own Arms And Ability" heading= "Chapter 6" date= 2021-09-28 description= "Becoming a prince from a private station requires ability or good luck which can reduce many difficulties" author= "Niccolo Machiavelli" image= "/covers/prince.png" linkb= "/research/machiavelli/prince/chapter-01" linkbtext= "Chapter 1" linkf= "/research/machiavelli/prince/chapter-07" linkftext= "Chapter 7" icon = "/icons/mach.jpg"
+description: "Becoming a prince from a private station requires ability or good luck which can reduce many difficulties"
-+++
+date: 2021-09-24
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 <!-- Let no one be surprised if, in speaking of entirely new principalities as I shall do, I always refer to the highest examples both of prince and of state.